Our Advantage

 2. Unmatched Federal Assets & Expertise

-- Access to world-class scientific and engineering capabilities for advanced reactors, next-gen fuels, materials science, cleanup/decommissioning, national security technologies, and workforce expertise.
+- Access to world-class scientific and engineering capabilities for advanced reactors, next-gen fuels, materials science, cleanup/decommissioning/nuclear lifecycle completion, national security technologies, and workforce expertise.

 - Collaborative environments that support testing, demonstration, and rapid innovation.